PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing: : CERTIFIED DETECTION VIA EXHAUSTIVE TESTING

 Specifically, the patch embeddings are fed into multiple parallel Transformer encoder layers $\cT = \{t_0, t_1, ..., t_k\}$ to exchange information between local patches.
-The encoders share the same weights of the ViT model $f$, while are used with different attention masks.
-Each Transformer encoder $t_j$ will produce an encoding of the \texttt{[class]} node, which is then passed through the MLP head to produce a class prediction $y_j$.
+The encoders share the same weights of the ViT model $f$, while being used with different attention masks.
+Each Transformer encoder $t_j$ produces an encoding of the \texttt{[class]} node, which is then passed through the MLP head to produce a class prediction $y_j$.
 We call the predictions produced with the masked attention maps (\ie $y_1, y_2, ..., y_k$) as \emph{masked predictions}.
-The class prediction $f(x)$ is produced by the Transformer encoder without attention masking (\ie $y_0$), which is equalivent to a direct inference using the base ViT model.
-The verification result $v(x)$ is produced by voting over all of the masked predictions ($y_1$ to $y_k$).
-We ensure at least one of the masked predictions is benign (\ie can completely mask the adversarial patch out), which will veto the adversary's target output even if all other predictions are compromised.
-The prediction is verified if all Transformer encoders reach consensus (\ie agreeing on the same class prediction).
+To test whether there is an adversarial patch, we design a special mutation operator that directly masks the attention maps.
+The predictions with different masks can be seen as different mutations.
+The presence of the patch can be detected once we find anomalies among the test results.
+We call the predictions produced with the masked attention maps (\ie $y_1, y_2, ..., y_k$) as \emph{mutations}.
+The class prediction $f(x)$ is produced by the Transformer encoder without mutation (\ie $y_0$), which is equivalent to a direct inference using the base ViT model.
+The verification result $v(x)$ is produced by voting over all of the testing results ($y_1$ to $y_k$).
+We ensure that at least one of the mutations is benign (\ie can completely mask the adversarial patch out), which vetoes the adversary's target output even if all other predictions are compromised.
+The prediction is verified if all Transformer encoders reach consensus (\ie, agreeing on the same class prediction).
+As we enumerate all possible positions for the potential adversarial patch in this test generation process before masking, this test can exhaustively cover all corner cases, meaning that we complete a \emph{full-coverage testing}.

+Ideally, if testing can be done on all possible situations and these test cases are all passed (producing correct and consistent output), the exhaustive testing would be equivalent to a rigorous verification.
+However, directly testing all possible adversarial patch positions is computationally infeasible and impractical considering its combinatorial complexity.
+Our mask strategy plays a role similar to the abstract set in abstract interpretation~\cite{cousot1977abstract}, providing a convenient (due to the natural robustness of self-attention architecture) and efficient (due to the reduced search space) way to achieve exhaustive full-coverage testing.